Back to Blog

 SigmaNo (spreadsheet UX)PartialYesLimitedMediumBusiness users thinking in spreadsheets

-ThoughtSpotYes (Sage)NoYesPartialHighEnterprise with NL BI budget
+ThoughtSpotYes (Sage)NoYesPartialHighEnterprise with NL analytics budget

 Why traditional self-serve analytics tools did not work?